Figma to Webflow plugin and app

 Sync your Figma designs with Webflow to streamline your site build.

 The Figma to Webflow plugin and app let you seamlessly sync Figma components, variables, and styles into Webflow.
-For large pages, we recommend syncing a few components or sections at a time rather than the entire page
+For large pages, we recommend syncing a few components or sections at a time rather than the entire page.

 How to use the Figma to Webflow plugin